-As countries open their borders and we begin to look for our first post-lockdown holiday, we face a dilemma.
+With travel rules changing and many amber list destinations now offering quarantine-free stays to double-jabbed tourists, we face a new dilemma.
 How can we enjoy a summer holiday responsibly and away from the crowds?

 So we’ve done some research for you.
 Away from the tourist hotspots of the Costa del Sol and the south of France, there is a wealth of little-known beaches to be discovered across Europe.
-And beyond the pristine sandsand crystal-clear seas, find ancient villages, prehistoric monuments, gastronomic capitals and undisturbed wildlife.
+And beyond the pristine sands and crystal-clear seas, find ancient villages, prehistoric monuments, gastronomic capitals and undisturbed wildlife.
 Here is our pick of the best little-known beach destinations in Europe that you can travel to right now.

 Karpas Peninsula, North Cyprus